younesyhp5/ai-pest-control/README.md

 *How to turn off unwanted, enabled-by-default AI features on various services*

-Provides information on where you can go to turn off unwanted features, settings, and UI elements.
+Provides information on where you can go to turn off unwanted features, settings, and UI elements, and how to protect your information from being used for AI training.

 ## List of guides